GLOBAL MARKETS-Wild week for markets set to end quietly

 * Oil rallies again after strong surge on Thursday

-* U.S. dollar rises on economic outlook as calm returns (Adds close of European bond, stock markets)
+* US dollar rises on economic outlook as calm returns (Adds U.S. market open, byline, dateline; previous LONDON)

 By Herbert Lash

-NEW YORK, Aug 28 A volatile ride for global markets this week looked set to end with a whimper on Friday as lingering worries over Chinese economic growth and the Federal Reserve's plans to raise interest rates weighed on stocks, but oil rebounded sharply.
+NEW YORK, Aug 28 A white-knuckle ride for global markets this week looked set to end with a whimper on Friday as lingering worries over Chinese economic growth and the Federal Reserve's plans to raise interest rates weighed on stocks, but oil rebounded on a strengthening U.S. economy.

-U.S. crude jumped more than 6 percent as a rally in gasoline prices and air raids in Yemen prompted traders to scramble to cover short positions.
-U.S. crude has climbed about 16 percent in two sessions, for the second-largest two-day rise in 25 years if the day's gains hold.

-Fed officials who are most anxious to raise rates said during an annual global central bankers' conference in Jackson Hole, Wyoming that continued financial market turmoil may cause the U.S. central bank to delay tightening monetary policy beyond September.

-The Fed is waiting to see how data and markets unfold over the coming weeks before deciding whether to raise rates at its meeting in mid-September, Vice Chair Stanley Fischer told CNBC.

-Earlier, St. Louis Fed President James Bullard told Reuters in an interview that the market turmoil should not delay the Fed from raising rates at least once, the global equities rout and China's slowdown have had little effect on the U.S. economy.
+The market turmoil should not delay the Fed from raising interest rates at least once, as the global equities rout and China's slowdown have had little effect on the U.S. economy, St. Louis Fed President James Bullard told Reuters in an interview.

+Bullard said he still favored hiking rates at the Fed's next policy-setting meeting in mid-September, though he added the U.S. central bank would be hesitant to do so if markets were still volatile at that time.

-Chinese stocks jumped for a second straight day, rising more than 4.0 percent, after authorities said pension funds managed by local governments will soon start investing 2 trillion yuan ($313.05 billion) in stocks and other assets.
+Chinese stocks jumped more than 4.0 percent for a second day in a row after authorities said pension funds managed by local governments will start investing 2 trillion yuan ($313.05 billion) as soon as possible in stocks and other assets.

-The move was the latest response by Chinese authorities, including the People's Bank of China, to shore up the economy after they cut rates, lowered reserve requirements and injected liquidity into the banking system.
+The move is the latest policy response by Chinese authorities, including the People's Bank of China, to shore up the economy after they cut rates, lowered reserve requirements and injected liquidity into the banking system.

-Wall Street stocks were mostly lower, a sign investors were reluctant to take big positions going into the weekend, after a week marked by the worst day for equities in four years on Monday and the biggest two-day gain ended Thursday since the financial crisis.
+Wall Street stocks opened lower, a sign investors were reluctant to take big positions going into the weekend, after a week marked by the equity market's worst day in four years on Monday and the biggest two-day gain ended Thursday since the financial crisis.

+Most major U.S. and European equity indices were lower, with the exception of MSCI's all-country stock index and the main British index, the FTSE 100, which was lifted by oil companies and rising crude prices.
+Both indices rose about 0.2 percent.

 But concerns about a weaker global economic outlook have not dissipated, putting a damper on European equities.